64kramsystem/saveriomiroddi.github.io/_posts/2020-10-20-Monitoring-CPU-steal-time-on-aws-ec2-instances.md

 systemctl start nmon
 ```

+The most important thing to consider is that nmon doesn't support the `HUP` signal, which is a common way to restart a program; for this reason, we don't specify the `ExecReload` parameter, and we'll rely on the `reload-or-restart` systemctl command when we need to perform a reload.

+Regarding the `Restart` parameter, there are alternative, valid, options; for example, `on-failure` is also appropriate.
+For conceptual consistency with the fact that nmon will necessarily [stop at some point](#nmon-and-its-output), `always` is used, although the specified (2**32 - 1) cycles, even with one run per second, take almost a lifetime.

+Note that, in case of restart, nmon will overwrite the existing log.
+Given the (supposed) rarity of the event, and the fact that the loss is minimal (the processing scripts sends the result every minute, so the previous log records can be discarded), we don't need to handle this occurrence.

-The configuration is fairly simple.
-The major tweak is that we send stdout and stderr to the syslog, and we assign a program name (`Syslogidentifier`).
+A tweak is that we send stdout and stderr to the syslog, and we assign a program name (`Syslogidentifier`).
 This is just good practice in terms of system logging; using a program name allows sysadmins to separate a program's logs, if required.

-There are alternative, valid, options for the `Restart` parameter. `on-failure` is also appropriate; for conceptual consistency with the fact that nmon will necessarily [stop at some point](#nmon-and-its-output), `always` is used, although, (2**32 - 1) cycles, even with one run per second, take almost a lifetime.

-Note that, in case of restart, nmon will overwrite the existing log.
-Given the (supposed) rarity of the event, and the fact that the loss is minimal (the processing scripts sends the result every minute, so the past can be discarded), we don't need to handle this occurrence.

 ### Log rotation

-Since this monitoring is assumed to be permanent, we need to manage the logs.
-The logrotate standard tool will take care of this.
+Since this monitoring is assumed to be permanent, we need to manage the logs; the logrotate standard tool will take care of this.

-Note that, for simplicity, we don't care about race conditions; after each rotation, the processing script can find an empty file, and miss one stat.
-My personal approach is that one missed stat on 1440 is not worth increasing complexity.

 ```sh
 cat > /etc/logrotate.d/nmon <<LOGROTATE